qsctr/ctf/FwordCTF-2020/Randomness.md

 for i in range(len(ans)):
   print(long_to_bytes(ans[i]).decode(), end = "")
 ```
-Running this results in the flag:
+Running this results in the mythical flag we have been searching for:

     FwordCTF{LCG_easy_to_break!That_was_a_mistake_choosing_it_as_a_secure_way}

-FULL SCRIPT:
+## FULL SCRIPT (python):
 ```python
 from Crypto.Util.number import *
 from random import *